Automated tuning for the parameters of linear solvers: Algorithm evaluation details

 \subsection{Test SLAEs}

 A set of linear systems predominantly corresponding to the elliptic differential equations is used to evaluate the efficiency of the proposed optimization algorithm.
-The test set includes several model SLAEs widely used to evaluate the efficiency of numerical methods, e.g.,~\cite{Yang2010, Gahvari2013, Bienz2016}, a subset of matrices from the SuiteSparse Matrix Collection~\cite{SuiteSparse}, and a group of SLAEs coming from the turbulent flow simulations~\cite{KrasnopolskyCPC2018}.
+The test set includes several model SLAEs widely used to evaluate the efficiency of numerical methods (e.g.,~\cite{Yang2010, Gahvari2013, Bienz2016}), a subset of matrices from the SuiteSparse Matrix Collection~\cite{SuiteSparse}, and a group of SLAEs coming from the turbulent flow simulations~\cite{KrasnopolskyCPC2018}.

 The first group of linear systems includes two SLAEs corresponding to 3D problems in a cubic computational domain.
-Regular grid and 7-point discretization stencil are used in both cases to solve the diffusion equation
+The diffusion equation

-with Dirichlet boundary conditions, and the cases considered differ in the form of the diffusion coefficient, $\mathcal{K}$.
-The first case denoted as \texttt{cube} corresponds to a constant diffusion coefficient, $\mathcal{K} = 1$.
+with Dirichlet boundary conditions is discretized on the regular grid using the 7-point stencil, and the cases considered differ in the form of the diffusion coefficient, $\mathcal{K}$.
+The first case denoted as \texttt{cube} corresponds to the constant diffusion coefficient, $\mathcal{K} = 1$.
 The second case, \texttt{jumps}, considers the stepwise distribution of the diffusion coefficient:

 The second group includes a subset of the matrices from the SuiteSparse Matrix Collection.
-Square matrices with nonzero diagonal elements and unknowns in the range of $10^5$ to $2\cdot10^6$ are selected and supplemented with the constant right-hand side vector $\textbf{b} = \textbf{1}$.
-The ones that can be solved with the ``default'' BiCGStab method and algebraic multigrid preconditioner configuration (for details, see~\ref{app:default}) are included in the SSMC test set for HES evaluation.
+Square matrices with nonzero diagonal elements and the number of unknowns in the range of $10^5$ to $2\cdot10^6$ are selected and supplemented with the constant right-hand side vector $\textbf{b} = \textbf{1}$.
+The ones that can be solved with the \textit{baseline} BiCGStab method and algebraic multigrid preconditioner configuration (for details, see~\ref{app:list}) are included in the SSMC test set for HES evaluation.

 Finally, the third group of test SLAEs relates to the systems occurring when modeling incompressible turbulent flows, the target problem of the current research.
 The SLAEs correspond to the solution of PPE arising in direct numerical simulation of turbulent flow in a channel with a matrix of wall-mounted cubes~\cite{KrasnopolskyCPC2018}.
-The two cases, \texttt{D1} and \texttt{D2}, correspond to two structured hexahedral grids of size 2.3 and 9.7~million unknowns, respectively.
+The two cases, \texttt{DNS1} and \texttt{DNS2}, correspond to two structured hexahedral grids of size 2.3 and 9.7~million unknowns, respectively.